Financial Reporting Council

 The Financial Reporting Council (FRC) is the UK’s regulator for the accounting, audit and actuarial professions and is also responsible for corporate governance in the UK.

 The FRC Board is responsible for the overall governance and strategy of the FRC and ultimately approves all codes and standards issued by the FRC.
-All Board members are appointed by the Secretary of State for Business, Energy and Industrial Strategy (BEIS).
+All Board Members, including the CEO and Chairman, are appointed by the Secretary of State for Business and Trade.

-The Board is supported by two governance committees (Audit and Risk Committee and People Committee), and by three business committees (Regulatory Standards and Codes Committee, Supervision Committee and Conduct Committee).
-The three business committees are also supported by non-voting Senior Advisors who attend Committee meetings and the Advisory Panel who can be asked to provide input on technical matters on project to project basis.
+The Board is supported by two governance committees (Audit and Risk Committee and People Committee), and by three regulatory committees (Regulatory Standards and Codes Committee, Supervision Committee and Conduct Committee).
+The three regulatory committees are also supported by Senior Advisors who attend Committee meetings and the Advisory Panel who can be asked to provide input on technical matters on project to project basis.
+The Executive Committee manages the day to day operations of the FRC, including resources, policies and programmes.

 Audit and Risk Committee